masdc/Ownership-Prediction/README.md

 (/path/to/env) $
 ```

+Once the environments is activated you are ready to start working on your own python scripts.

 Note that the `./env` directory is *not* under version control as it can always be re-created from
 the `./bin/create-conda-environment.sh` file as necessary.